 Covid-19 local Mutual Aid groups sprang up everywhere, and within three weeks hundreds had formed.

 Mutual aid is a voluntary reciprocal exchange of resources and services for mutual benefit.
 Mutual Aid Groups are a form of political participation in which people take responsibility for caring for one another, and for changing political conditions.
-They work independently from government, local authorities and the police.
+They work independently from government and local authorities and are much like co-operatives.

 Many, like my local group Rye Mutual Aid, are now posing the questions: do we continue, and how do we evolve post peak-infection?
 Some have already committed to continue to help the most vulnerable, for example with housing and food.
 To carry on sustainably, past the wider crisis, Mutual Aid groups will need to look at financing.